official-himanshu/Linux-Basics-1/LFS.md

 Btrfs: made by Oracle.
 It is not stable as Ext in some distros, but you can say that it is a replacement for it if you have to.
 It has a good performance.

 You may notice From the comparison above that Ext4 is the best Linux File System

+# Naming file system conventions
+1. All file names are case sensitive.
+So filename vivek.txt Vivek.txt VIVEK.txt all are three different files.
+2. You can use upper and lowercase letters, numbers, “.” (dot), and “_” (underscore) symbols.
+3. You can use other special characters such as blank space, but they are hard to use and it is better to avoid them.
+4. In short, filenames may contain any character except / (root directory), which is reserved as the separator between files and directories in a pathname.
+You cannot use the null character.
+5. No need to use . (dot) in a filename.
+Some time dot improves readability of filenames.
+And you can use dot based filename extension to identify file.
+For example:
+        .sh = Shell file
+        .tar.gz = Compressed archive
+6. Most modern Linux and UNIX limit filename to 255 characters (255 bytes).
+However, some older version of UNIX system limits filenames to 14 characters only.
+7. A filename must be unique inside its directory.
+For example, inside /home/vivek directory you cannot create a demo.txt file and demo.txt directory name.
+However, other directory may have files with the same names.
+For example, you can create demo.txt directory in /tmp.